 I receive a smorgasbord of robot-generated spam on this site, most of which I delete.
 But every once in a while a receive a gem so perfect, so diamond-like in its sheer garbled incompetentness, that I have to share it.
 This one read like a randomly constructed SF novel.
 He was still stuck on thats …

-The following book review is condensed from and elaborated on from an earlier post.
-Red Queen by Victoria Aveyard HarperTeen, 2015 Red Queen, by Victoria Aveyard, is one of those dystopias that appears to take its high concept to the max.
-Mare, a teenage girl on the cusp of turning 18 and being drafted into …
+The following book review is condensed from and elaborated on from an earlier post. by Victoria Aveyard HarperTeen, 2015 Red Queen, by Victoria Aveyard, is one of those dystopias that appears to take its high concept to the max.
+Mare, a teenage girl on the cusp of turning 18 and being drafted into the army, …

 Unique and rare elements are a staple of worldbuilding when writing SF.
 Star Trek has its dilithium, Black Panther’s Wakanda vibranium, and the moon of Pandora, unobtainium.
 These elements serve as a means to explain a technology that does not exist, or serve as a McGuffin for conflict.
 Looking for a new element?
 Here’s a …

 Hermetech by Storm Constantine Headline Book Publishing PLC, 1991 [Challenge # 1: A book that’s been on your TBR (to be read) list for over a year.]
 British fantasist Storm Constantine is an acquired taste.
 Hermetech, published in 1991, is the one novel of hers I kept trying to start, and kept putting off.
 It’s …